Mendocino County Court Records

 Hours: Monday–Friday, 8:00 a.m. – 5:00 p.m. (in-person orders until 4:45 p.m.)

 Requests can be made in person (photo ID required), by mail with a notarized application and payment, by fax, or by email to acr@mendocinocounty.gov.
 A Vital Records Application Form is available for download.
-Online orders can be placed through VitalChek, which charges an additional service fee.
+Online orders can also be placed through VitalChek, which charges an additional service fee.

 Mendocino County Probate Court Records